 - Section 420 Cheating and dishonestly inducing delivery of property

-The complainant should also bring out irregularities committed by the builders while executing the constructions of the building.
+The complainant should also bring out irregularities committed by the builders while executing the construction of the building.
 Once a complaint is lodged, the matter is kept for verification wherein the statement of the complainant is taken.
 On the basis of the evidences provided by both the parties, the Honorable Metropolitan Magistrate’s Court office passes its order.
 The builder has the right to appeal in the Sessions Court.
-In the event of the accused being aggrieved by the order passed by Sessions Court, then he can appeal in the High Court.
+In the event of the accused being aggrieved by the order passed by the Sessions Court, then he can appeal in the High Court.

-The apartment owners association can be sued by members or parties if the association fails to meet its statutory obligation.
+The apartment owners association can be sued by members or parties, if the association fails to meet its statutory obligation.
 A well-drafted bye-law should enable any apartment owner to raise issues in which case it is mandatory for the managing (or executive) committee to address these issues adequately.
 There could also be common issues faced by many apartment owners with regards to the association being unresponsive to their concerns.
 There may be instances where the members find that the association is actively working against their interests.
 In such instances, the members of the apartment owners association has the right to raise any issue which they feel is detrimental to their interests and demand a meeting of the association for the same.
 If the association fails to take action on such a complaint, then members can, as a last resort, approach the court to seek relief to their grievances.
 If an association persistently commits default in fulfilling its statutory obligations or if there are huge disputes over the management of the association, the member can then consider complaining to the concerned Registrar of Societies in this regard.
 The Registrar has the right to cancel the registration of the apartment owners association which fails to meet statutory obligations and in cases where there are huge disputes over the management of the association.

 apartment association formation, apartment complex, apartment owner association, apartment owners association, Apartment Owners Association Act, apartment owners association bylaws, apartment society formation, apartment watchman duties, association formation process, Association of Apartment owners, bye laws for apartment owners association, bylaws of apartment owners association, community living, filing a case against property builder, flat owner association rules, flat owner rights apartment owner association, flat owners association, flat owners association bye laws, flat owners association in chennai, How to register Apartment Owners Association, Indian Penal Code – Sections 406, legal action against builder, Methods to Calculate Maintenance in Apartments, registration of apartment owners, Resident welfare association, Residents in apartment, RWA, Section 107, Section 406, Section 407, Section 415, Section 420